plgagne/Game-Boy-Essentials/drafts/Game Boy Camera.md

 The two most sedate and reasonable segements of the software are the picture-taking itself and the photo album.
 The picture taking features all the controls around the viewfinder, arranged in a intelligent manner that focuses on quick adjustments.
 The photo album navigation is pretty straightforward, and once you reach the single picture view, all the options are also arranged around the picture.

 All in all I think part of the whole mess is explained by the large amount of companies who worked on the project.
-Creatures (formerly Ape), Game Freak, R&D1 and Jupiter, the company mostly known for Picross are all credited.
+Creatures (formerly Ape), Game Freak, R&D1 and Jupiter (the company mostly known for Picross) are all credited.
 This is a complete guess, but I think those companies worked on different segments of the software and those were added together with no regards for consistency.

 None of the craziness in the software was featured on the box; the box is very sedate, even in Japanese.
 The ads themsleves, in both Japan and the US, focus heavily on the power of easy photography (duh) and the fun that can be had with the stamps implemented in the pictures album.